-Various qualitative and quantitative tools are routinely deployed by practitioners and researchers for managing risk and have reported extensively over the past decade.
-These have tremendous potential for wider application.
+Various qualitative and quantitative tools are researched extensively by academics and routinely deployed by practitioners for managing risk.
+These have tremendous potential for wider applications.
 Yet the current literature on both the theory and practice of risk management is widely scattered.
-Most of the books emphasise risk management theory but lack practical demonstrations and give little guidance on the application of those theories.
+Most of the books emphasize risk management theory but lack practical demonstrations and give little guidance on the application of those theories.
 This book showcases a number of effective applications of risk management tools and techniques across product and service life in a way useful for practitioners, graduate students and researchers.
-And it also provides an in depth understanding of the principles of risk management in engineering and construction.
+It also provides an in-depth understanding of the principles of risk management in engineering and construction.

 1. The Risk Management Process 2.
 Tools and Techniques for Risk Identification 3.
 Risk Analysis: Tools and Techniques 4.
 Financial Risk 5.
 Risk responses 6.
 Risk management practices in industry 7.
 Human aspects of risk management